campuscoindev/MASTERNODE/README.md

 ***
 ## VPS
 Nearly any Virtual Server Provider (VPS) may be used.
 Look for reputable companies that have been around for some time.
 Some of these companies will advertise their uptime.
 Higher uptime generally means higher costs.
 Commonly used is Digital Ocean - https://www.digitalocean.com/pricing or Vultr - https://www.vultr.com/products/cloud-compute/#pricing.
-Set up a bare bones VPS.
-The $5.00/month options at each -for our purposes - should be sufficient.
+You will need only a basic VPS, and the $5.00/month options at each - for our purposes - should be sufficient.
 When last checked, machines at that price range offered the following specifications:

 1 GB Memory